-However I touched it up using a cocktail stick, using the point to rub off the excess ink, I’m not sure this would work if you didn’t do it straight away.
+However I touched it up using a cocktail stick, using the point to rub off the excess ink.
+I’m not sure this would work if you didn’t do it straight away.
 I’m really pleased with the result.
 We left it for 24 hours before placing in the oven on 180 for half an hour.
-Just be warned some of the lighter colours such as the pink and orange went darker after they had been in the oven.
+Just be warned some of the lighter colours.
+As the pink and orange went darker after they had been in the oven.

 Update – May 2015

-We have also used this method successfully to create a Thank You plate for Monkey’s Nana and Bamps after he stayed with them for a little holiday.
+We have also used this method successfully to create a Thank You plate.
 Again I brought the crockery from Wilkinsons: